AlloyTeam/AlloyStick/README.md

 		* default:`{ifEase:false}`
 		* Optional
 * return: no return
-* usage: add object to this instance's scene(an instance of AlloyStick has only one scene)
+* usage: add role to this instance's scene(an instance of AlloyStick has only one scene)
 * example:

 ```
-demoInstance.addObj(
+demoInstance.addRole(
         {
             roleName:'xiaoxiao',
             image:textureImg,